molgenis/molgenis-js-auth/design/README.md

 # Add roles to Armadillo users
-The permission manager of the Armadillo allows you to manage and assign roles to the users in the authentication server of your consortium.
+The permission manager of the Armadillo allows you to manage and assign roles to the users that are part of your consortium.
 ## Users
-When you have applications to perform research on your data, you need to be able to authenticate in the Armadillo.
+When researchers need to perform research on you data you need to register them in the Armadillo.

-The first step is register new users that are present in the network of the consortia.

 ![register-user](Users-Register_User.png)

-To view all users registered in your Armadillo instance you start with the screen below.
+To view all users registered in your Armadillo instance you will start in the screen below.

 ![users](Users.png)
 ## Roles
-When you created new folders in the Armadillo storage server you need to create corresponding roles for the folders.
+When you created new folders in the Armadillo storage server, you need to create corresponding roles for the folders.

-Example folders in the Armadillo are:

-- all
-- asthma
-- diabetes

 There are 2 types of roles: